kbehouse/humix-gripper-module/README.md

 The gripper is controlled by Raspberry Pi(RPi)

-Control the gripper with RPi GIPO 7, 13, 14, 15
+Control the gripper with RPi GIPO 7   (setting in index.js -> GripperPIN)

 # Get Started